google/docsy/userguide/content/en/docs/adding-content/navigation.md

 ### Adding icons to the top-level menu

-As described in the [Hugo docs](https://gohugo.io/content-management/menus/#add-non-content-entries-to-a-menu), you can add icons to the top-level menu by using the pre and/or post parameter for main menu items defined in your site's `config.toml`/`config.yaml`/`config.json` or via page front matter.
+As described in the [Hugo docs](https://gohugo.io/content-management/menus/#add-non-content-entries-to-a-menu), you can add icons to the top-level menu by using the pre and/or post parameter for main menu items defined in your site's `hugo.toml`/`hugo.yaml`/`hugo.json` or via page front matter.
 For example, the following configuration adds the GitHub icon to the GitHub menu item, and a **New!** alert to indicate that this is a new addition to the menu.

 {{< tabpane persistLang=false >}}
 {{< tab header="Configuration file:" disabled=true />}}
-{{< tab header="config.toml" lang="toml" >}}
+{{< tab header="hugo.toml" lang="toml" >}}
 [[menu.main]]
     name = "GitHub"
     weight = 50